donbing/Bitbot/docs/device_assembly.md

 ## Steps
 1. Line the screen up with the stand, so that the screw holes are visible, and the bottom corner connector is seated in it's rectangular hole.
 <img src="images/BitBot_assembly_2.jpg" alt="Screen lined up with stand" width="400" title="Line It up"/>
-2. Screw the stand to the screen using the supplied standoff screws
+2. Screw the stand to the screen using the supplied standoff screws. (you may also wish to remove the screen protector at this point)
 <img src="images/BitBot_assembly_3.jpg" alt="screen screwed into stand with standoff screws" width="400" title="Screw It In"/>
 4. Gently push the raspberry pi pins into the connector at the top of the screen, ensuring that it is correctly lined up, and that the incuded Micro-SD card is securely seated in the Raspberry Pi.
 <img src="images/BitBot_assembly_4.jpg" alt="screen screwed into stand with standoffs" width="400" title="plug in the raspberry pi"/>